HJArchGroup/WE-Redis/README.md

 Currently, WE-Redis relies on Redis 3.0.1, and WE-Redis can be built in the same way as Redis.

-The latest version of WE-Redis is 3.0.1we.
+The latest version of WE-Redis is 3.0.1e.

 What exactly are the enhancements?
 ----------------------------------

 1. Server-Side Distributed Lock

-This enhancement provides 2 extra Redis commands, namely:
+This enhancement provides 3 extra Redis commands, namely:

     TRYLOCK    mutex : Lock the given mutex, only if the mutex is currently unlocked.
     UNLOCK     mutex : Unlock the given mutex, if the mutex is currently owned by the calling client.
+    LOCKSTATUS mutex : Get the status of the given mutex.

 ------------------------------------------------------------------------------